PieterTheCoder/PITER/README.md

 My hobby is playing some games and interacting with people🧏.

-For food, I like fried rice👍.
+For food, I like fried rice, yeeesss👍.

 I enjoy playing laptop/mobile phone 📱.